Text us

 • Support groups: Support groups, such as Narcotics Anonymous, can be helpful for people with methadone addiction because they provide a community of people who understand what the person is going through.

-methadone medical detox and rehab
+alcohol adjuct therapies detox and rehab

 Help Is Available at The Haven Detox-Little Rock